RadiusNetworks/javascript-beacon-library/README.md

 A JavaScript library for broadcasting BLE Beacon advertisements, wrapping existing advertising APIs to make beacon transmission easier for developers.
-The library is flexible, supporting custom beacon types that can be registered with a `parserLayout` similar to the [Android Beacon Library](https://altbeacon.github.io/android-beacon-library/) and [ScanBeacon Ruby Gem](https://github.com/RadiusNetworks/scanbeacon-gem).
+The library is flexible, supporting custom beacon types that can be registered with a `beaconLayout` similar to the [Android Beacon Library](https://altbeacon.github.io/android-beacon-library/) and [ScanBeacon Ruby Gem](https://github.com/RadiusNetworks/scanbeacon-gem).
 The following beacon types are also supported by default: